renrenrenhui/InmobiAdTest/README.md

 Hi Sonali,

 Thanks for taking a look at the demo code!
-Please unzip the TwitterEmoji.tar.gz file.
-Then You can import the project to android studio.
+Please import the project to the android studio.